cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ### OPRF and VOPRF Assumptions

 The OPRF and VOPRF protocol variants in this document are based on {{JKK14}}.
+In particular, the VOPRF construction is similar to the {{JKK14}} construction with the following distinguishing properties:

+1. This document does not use session identifiers to differentiate different instances of the protocol; and
-In fact, the VOPRF construction is identical to the {{JKK14}} construction, except that this document supports batching so that multiple evaluations can happen at once whilst only constructing one DLEQ proof object.
+1. This document supports batching so that multiple evaluations can happen at once whilst only constructing one DLEQ proof object.
 This is enabled using an established batching technique {{DGSTV18}}.

-The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) variant is based on an assumption with oracle access to the Computational Diffie Hellman (CDH) assumption, known as the One-More Gap CDH, that is computationally difficult to solve in the corresponding prime-order group.
-The original paper {{JKK14}} gives a security proof that the construction satisfies the security guarantees of a VOPRF protocol (as in {{properties}}) under the One-More Gap CDH assumption in the universal composability (UC) security framework.
+The pseudorandomness and input secrecy (and verifiability) of the OPRF (and VOPRF) protocols in {{JKK14}} are based on an assumption with oracle access to the Computational Diffie Hellman (CDH) assumption, known as the One-More Gap CDH, that is computationally difficult to solve in the corresponding prime-order group. {{JKK14}} proves these properties for one instance (i.e., one key) of the VOPRF protocol, and without batching.
+There is currently no security analysis available for the VOPRF protocol described in this document in a setting with multiple server keys or batching.

 ### POPRF Assumptions